Million Dollar Shopping Spree

 Give them the following instructions:

-- No more than one item may be “purchased” from one store.
+3. No more than one item may be “purchased” from each store.

-The first team to report back to start after spending their million wins.
+The first team to report back to the start AFTER spending their million wins.

 Teams have one and one half hours to spend their million and return to the starting site to verify their figures.
 If no team spends it all, the team that has spent the most at the end of the game wins.